idec-teams/2025_Evolution_Suisse_2025/docs/project/plasmid_selection.md

 <figure markdown>
   <img src="https://github.com/idec-teams/2025_Evolution_Suisse_2025/blob/main/docs/img/Flowcyto_data.png" alt="flowcyto" style="width:80%; display:block; margin:auto;">
-  <figcaption>Figure 2: low cytometry analysis and sequencing validation of IS621 recombination activity between the wild-
+  <figcaption>Figure 2: Flow cytometry analysis and sequencing validation of IS621 recombination activity between the wild-
 type donor and the targets identified within the SERPINA1 locus.</em> <strong>A</strong> Schematic representation of the plasmids used in the flow cytometry analysis. pES049.2 contains the bRNA targeting the respective target sequence under the control of PTet promoter and the two fluorescent reporter genes, mGreenLantern and mScarlet3, facing in opposite directions.
 These